Welcome to Kindergarten

 Absenteeism

-Please notify your teacher if your child is absent by either phoning that morning on 0436 617 107 or telling us verbally.
+Please let us know if your child is absent by either phone or text (0436617107) or tell us verbally on your child’s return.
 If your child is sick or tired, please keep them at home.

 Class meeting

-Early in Term 1, each class will hold a class meeting during school time, where your teacher will discuss the Kindy goals, timetable and themes, as well as general housekeeping items.
+Early in Term 1, we will hold a class meeting during school time, where we will discuss the Kindergarten goals, timetable and themes, as well as general housekeeping items.
 You will also be given relevant handouts and time for questions and discussion.

 Newsletter

-Each fortnight, a Kindy newsletter will be sent home with your child informing you of our theme, concepts covered and any reminders or requests.
+Each fortnight, a Kindergarten newsletter will be sent home with your child informing you of our theme, concepts covered and any reminders.

-We begin Parent Help in Term 2 after the children have had time to settle into our Kindy routine.
-Parents are welcome to place their name on the roster found outside the Kindy on the pin up board.
-Parents typically come in with their child, join in the mat session, run or assist with an activity and leave after fruit time.
-Another pair of hands is always welcome and your child enjoys seeing you there.
+We begin Parent/Carer Help in Term 2 after the children have had time to settle into our Kindergarten routine.
+Parent/Carers are welcome to place their name on the roster found outside the Kindergarten on the pin up board.
+Parent/Carers typically come in with their child and join into the mat session, run or assist an activity and leave after fruit time at outside play.
+Another pair of hands is always welcome, and your child enjoys seeing you there!
+Please note you will require a Working With Children Check, forms can be obtained from Australia Post.

 End of Day Pick Up

-To avoid confusion at the end of the day, if your child is going home with someone else, please write it in our pick up book kept near the front door.
-If plans change during the day please phone the centre on 9731 1281 and leave a message with one of the staff.
-If your child usually catches a bus home and on any particular day won’t be, please ring the Kindy and let us know.
-Finally if your child is catching a bus they do not normally catch, a personal details form needs to be completed and given to the bus driver.
+To avoid confusion at the end of the day, if your child is going home with someone else, please write it in our pickup book kept near the front door.
+If plans change during the day, please phone or text the centre (0436 617 107) and leave a message with one of the staff.
+If your child usually catches a bus home and on any particular day won’t be, please ring the kindergarten and let us know.